X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies: Discussion

 \subsection{Ion Column Densities and Doppler parameter of the Hot-CGM in the X-ray Halo}

-The resolution of the current X-ray spectrometers is not sufficient to resolve the X-ray-halo lines, thus the estimate of ion column densities N$_{ion}$ and Doppler parameters $b_{ion} = \sqrt{2kT/m_{ion} + \sigma_{turb}^2}$ (where T is the electron temperature of the gas, $m_{ion}$ the ion mass, $k$ the Boltzmann constant and $\sigma_{turb}^2$ the line-of-sight gas turbulence) must rely on the exploitation of curve-of-growth (CoG) techniques.
-We produced a number of CoGs for each of our four X-ray transition and for ranges of values of logN$_{ion}$(in cm$^{-2}) = 12–19$ and $b_{O,N}=16-300$ km s$^{-1}$ (the low boundary being set by imposing a minimum gas temperature of T$\ge 2.5\times 10^5$ K, needed to start producing sensible fractions – $\ge 0.1$ – of He-like oxygen in CIE gas (see Fig. \ref{appfig:ion-fractions} in \S \ref{appsec:ion-fractions}), and unlikely absence of line-of-sight turbulence motion – $\sigma_{turb}^2=0$), and searched for the solutions that matched our EW measurements.
-These are shown as green and orange shaded regions in Fig. \ref{fig:ioncolumns}, for N$_{\ovii}$ and N$_{\nvi}$, respectively.
-We find the following two broad ion column density intervals logN$_{\ovii}$(in cm$^{-2}) \simeq 16.3–18.6$, logN$_{\nvi}$(in cm$^{-2}) \simeq 15.8–17.8$ and a common $b_{O,N} \simeq 16–170$ km s$^{-1}$.
+The resolution of the current X-ray spectrometers is not sufficient to resolve the X-ray-halo lines, thus the estimate of the ion column densities N$_{ion}$ and Doppler parameters $b_{ion} = \sqrt{2kT/m_{ion} + \sigma_{turb}^2}$ (where T is the electron temperature of the gas, $m_{ion}$ the ion mass, $k$ the Boltzmann constant and $\sigma_{turb}^2$ the line-of-sight gas turbulence) must rely on the exploitation of curve-of-growth (CoG) techniques { (e.g. \cite{Nicastro02,Nicastro05,Williams05})}.
+We used our accurate Voigt-profile routines \citep{Nicastro99} to produce a number of CoGs for each of our two \ovii transition and for ranges of values of logN$_{OVII}$(in cm$^{-2}) = 12–19$ and $b_{O}=16-200$ km s$^{-1}$ (the low boundary being set by imposing a minimum gas temperature of T$\ge 2.5\times 10^5$ K, needed to start producing sensible fractions –- $\ge 0.1$ –- of He-like oxygen in CIE gas (see Fig. \ref{appfig:ion-fractions} in \S \ref{appsec:ion-fractions}), and unlikely absence of line-of-sight turbulence motion –- $\sigma_{turb}^2=0$), and searched for the N$_{OVII}$--$b_{O}$ solutions that matched our EW measurements, for both the X-ray-LLS and FUV-LLS stacked spectra. { These are shown as orange and green light-shaded regions in Fig. \ref{fig:ioncolumns}, respectively.
+We find the following two broad (and similar) ion column density intervals logN$_{OVII}$(in cm$^{-2}) \simeq 15.9–18.5$, $b_{O} > 16$ km s$^{-1}$ and logN$_{OVII}$(in cm$^{-2}) \simeq 16.4–18$, $b_{O} = 20-88$ km s$^{-1}$, in the X-ray-LLS and FUV-LLS spectra, respectively}.